 What are the causes of dyspareunia?

-Another reason for dyspareunia can be a medical cause such as endometriosis , pelvic inflammatory disease , ovarian cyst or even a fibroid .
+Another reason for dyspareunia can be a medical cause such as endometriosis , pelvic inflammatory disease , ovarian cyst or even fibroid .

 There are also psychological causes .

-Pains appear due to stress or apprehension.
+Pain occurs due to stress or apprehension.

 What are the symptoms of dyspareunia?